Libvecpf/libvecpf/README.md

 #Libvecpf: The Vector Printf Library
-For the GNU/Linux OS and GLIBC 2.10+
+For the GNU/Linux Operating System and GNU C Library (glibc) Version 2.10+
 _Contributed by IBM Corporation_

 This library extends ISO C printf so that it may print out vector data types.
 The description of the extensions are in the AltiVec Technology Programming Interface Manual.
 Below is a paraphrasing of the extensions: